 Q: When the German man got caught, were they able to get all the 500,000 people as well, or at least the names?

-But I’m sure there’s ways that they might entrap them, or anything like that, but I’m not a law enforcement person, so I don’t know exactly what they do with the information once they get it.
-I’m more of just, pass the information, find it interesting, and see what I can get.
+But I’m sure there are ways that they might entrap them, or anything like that, but I’m not a law enforcement person, so I don’t know exactly what they do with the information once they get it.
+I’m more of just, passing the information, finding it interesting, and seeing what I can get.
 But those criminal cases give you some insights into that.